Online dating: Dangers & Safety tips

 Have an exit strategy

-Always keep your wits about you, and if you ever feel uncomfortable you should simply leave.
+Always keep your wits about you, and if you ever feel uncomfortable, you should leave.
 Your safety is of paramount importance.”

 Can a person be criminally charged for online grooming and extortion?

-Depending on the nature of the acts of cyber bullying the perpetrator maybe criminally charged with the following criminal offences according to a paper, ”Legal responses to cyber bullying and sexting in South Africa” by the CENTRE FOR JUSTICE AND CRIME PREVENTION ¹
+Depending on the nature of the acts of cyberbullying, the perpetrator may be criminally charged with the following criminal offences:

-Crimen injuria consists of the unlawful, intentional and serious violation of the dignity or privacy of another person.
-This crime can also be committed by communicating to somebody else a message containing, expressly or implicitly, an invitation to or a suggestion of sexual immorality or impropriety, or by sending indecent photos.
+Crimen injuria consists of the unlawful, intentional and serious violation of another person’s dignity or privacy.
+This crime can also be committed by communicating to somebody else a message containing, expressly or implicitly, an invitation to or a suggestion of sexual immorality or impropriety or by sending indecent photos.